Dr Paul Ramsay

 BSc (Hons) Biology, University of Wales, Bangor.

-Fellow of the Society of Biology Member of the British Ecological Society
+Fellow of the Society of Biology

 My teaching interests reflect my research themes: biodiversity and conservation.
 During my time at the University of Plymouth, I have contributed a wide variety of subject matter on many different courses.
 I currently contribute to three modules in our postgraduate programmes and to nine undergraduate modules in our BSc (Hons) programmes in Environmental Biology, Marine Biology, Marine Biology & Coastal Ecology, and Biological Sciences.